 (V.22) "But the fruit of the Spirit is

-Love: (1John 4:16) "God is love."
-God love is agape (charity) which is the bond (uniting principal) of perfectness (the measure of perfection);" Charity is God love that gives affection, good will, benevolence and self-sacrificial kindness.
+Love: (1John 4:8-21 esp.
+V.8 & 16) "God is love."
+God love is agape (charity) which is the bond (uniting principal) of perfectness (the measure of perfection);" (John 3:14-17) God love is why and how we were saved.
+Charity is God love that gives affection, good will, benevolence and self-sacrificial kindness.
 All other Christian attitudes and Christian characteristics must be rooted and founded in God love.
 At salvation the Holy Spirit is given to a Christian in a measure >(before you faint read the next 3 paragraphs) (Eph.
-1:13-14) and we are sealed (preserved) with the Holy Spirit of promise which is the earnest (pledge, the down payment) of our inheritance which is the verification of individual salvation.
+1:13-14) and we are sealed (preserved) with the Holy Spirit of promise which is the earnest (pledge, the down payment) of our inheritance which is God's verification of the individual's salvation.

 (John 14:18 & 23) The uniting principal is Jesus living in you (a union) through the Holy Spirit and desiring to teach you through His words (Bible) (Rom.
 8:29 & 2Cor.
 3:17-18) how to be like Him.
 Please read this whole scripture.>>(Luke 11:9-13 esp.
 V.9 keywords: ask, seek, knock and V.13 keywords: how much more shall your heavenly Father give the Holy Spirit to them that ask him?).